makagagahum/kodigo-ng-kawalan/security-hardening/CONTENT_PROTECTION.md

 ---

-## 🔒 Final Notes
+## Final Notes

-**Remember**: Content protection is a balance between security and user experience.
+Content protection is a balance between security and user experience.
 Don't make your site so locked down that it frustrates legitimate users.

-**Best Practice**:
+**Best Practice:**
 - Keep form inputs selectable
 - Allow copying on blog content if appropriate
 - Consider watermarking over complete blocking
 - Always provide value that makes copying unnecessary

-**Security Mindset**: This protection deters casual theft.
-For true security, focus on:
+**Remember:** This protection deters casual theft.
+Real security comes from unique value, regular updates, strong branding, and legal protection.
-- Unique value proposition
-- Regular content updates
-- Strong branding
-- Legal protection (copyright, trademarks)

----

-**Implemented By**: Comet AI
+You own this layer.
+You understand what it does and why.
+That's the point.

+**Status:** Production-Ready ✅
-**Date**: November 11, 2025
+**Last Updated:** November 11, 2025
-**Version**: 1.0
-**Status**: Production-Ready ✅

-**For questions or updates, refer to the security hardening documentation.**